Flotomate/product_docs/source/report-management/create-&-edit.rst

 -  **Update Time**: Instead of Create Time, the product uses the Update Time in checking data.

--  **Closed Time**: Here the product uses the Closed Time in checking data.

-Closed Time is not applicable to the Asset module and its Types, and Remote Deployment.

 Setting Conditions to Filter Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^